-I demonstrate this concept each month in my RM Balanced Portfolio Updates.
+I demonstrate this concept each month in my Growth Portfolio Updates.
 You can follow this example if you like, or follow different example out there.
 The much more popular Canadian Couch Potato blog shares good strategies for low-cost index ETF investing.

-These strategies are neither guaranteed nor bulletproof, but over a long investing period you are very likely to do very well following Lazy Portfolio strategies.
-Odds are good that you will beat your friends who buy and hold stocks, those who use financial advisors, smart folks who invest in smart-beta products, and definitely those chumps at work who move in and out of hot stocks (like marijuana stocks for example).
+These strategies are neither guaranteed nor bulletproof, but over a long investing period you are very likely to do quite well following a systematic, passive investment strategy.
+Odds are good that you will beat your friends who buy and hold individual stocks, those who use financial advisors, smart folks who invest in smart-beta products, and definitely those chumps at work who emotionally move in and out of hot stocks without a system.

 Setting Up Pre-authorized Deposits

 Questrade, like many other self-directed brokerages, lets you set up regular contributions that automatically debit your chequing account on a regular basis.
 The options are basically bi-weekly, monthly, or one-time withdrawals and can be set up for each account you have with Questrade.
 We're here to talk about bi-weekly or monthly withdrawals only—just follow the pattern in which you get paid.

 Always set up your withdrawals to be taken out the day after you get your paycheque just in case of payroll glitches.
 If you get paid every second Wednesday like I do, make sure the withdrawal comes out every second Thursday.
 If you get paid on the last day of the month like my wife, make sure the withdrawal comes out on the first day of the next month.
 You get the idea.